cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 ### Anatomy of an integration suite test

-Now you add integration tests for your keeper in new files.
+Now you must add integration tests for your keeper in new files.
 What does an integration test look like?
 Take the example of a [simple unit test](https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/keeper/msg_server_create_game_test.go#L41-L72) ported to the integration test suite:

 1. The method has a declaration: